 Sites with multiple colocated PA monitors were averaged together to produce a single data record for each site after flagging and removing any invalid data.
 Colocation sites with less than half a year of valid colocation data were then removed to ensure representative data coverage from each site.
-We further removed several sites after viewing scatter plots of their valid PA and FEM PM{2.5} observations and noticing a non-linear relationship quite different from other sites.
-These relationships were most likely the result of the PA not actually being colocated outdoors at the site.
+We further removed several sites after viewing scatter plots of their valid PA and FEM PM{2.5} observations and noticing a non-linear relationship quite different from other sitesdetermining the performance to be unsatisfactory relative to the other sites.
 The final set of colocation sites (47 in total) were then selected as those with at least half a year (4380 hours) of valid data from both PA and FEM and a minimum correlation of 50 % for all valid hourly observations over the period of record.

-PA RH values were restricted to the range 30 %-70 % (any values above/below this were set to 30 % or 70 %, respectively) as these values are near the efflorescence and deliquescence points typical of fine particulate matter (Parsons et al. 2004, Davis et al. 2015).
-Corrections utilizing RH tended to overcorrect observations at these extreme RH values, and the observed bias becomes increasingly unpredictable (Figure SI-3+).
+155 PA RH values were restricted to the range 30 %-70 % (any values above/below this were set to 30 % or 70 %, respectively) as these values are near the efflorescence and deliquescence points typical of fine particulate matter (Parsons et al. 2004, Davis et al. 2015).
+Corrections utilizing RH tended to overcorrect observations at these extreme RH values, and the observed bias becomes increasingly unpredictable (Figure SI.1).
 The RH data from the PA monitors were not corrected for the temperature bias resulting from the internal electronic heat produced near the sensor and direct solar radiation.
 Solar radiation impacts were too difficult to estimate given the variations in siting at each of the locations.

-160 2.3 Correction Development
+2.3 Correction Development

 Multiple model forms were tested, including simple linear (Eq.
 2), piecewise linear with up to three break points (Eq.
 3), and polynomial models (Eq.
 4); each with and without RH as an additional term.
 Truncating the RH data to 30 % - 70 % consistently improved the performance of RH-based models.
 A temperature term was also tested; however, its impact was found to be minimal and given the high correlation between temp and rh, rh was selected as the more important term.
 Piecewise models which were built starting from the second segment (fitting the mid-range data first) tended to perform better in the mid-range PM{2.5} concentrations than those built starting from the first segment (fitting the low-range data first).
-Models which use RH-based corrections to account for particle growth prior to correcting were also tested (Eq.
+Models which use RHbased corrections to account for particle growth prior to correcting were also tested (Eq.
 5; Crilley et al., 2018).
 The k value in this equation represents the hygroscopicity parameter, derived from κ-Köhler theory (Petters and Kreidenweis, 2007).
 Multiple k values were determined for the Eq.
 5 model using regression across three 30 μg m-3-40 μg m-3 bins (Low: 0 μg m-3-30 μg m-3, Moderate: 30 μg m-3-60 μg m-3, High: 60 μg m-3-100 μg m-3) as well as anything greater than 100 μg m-3 (Very High).
 An 'optimal' k value was then selected such that the moderate to high range of concentrations would be improved the most using our evaluation framework presented here.
 More complex models, such as neural network-based corrections, were not tested due to the difficulty of transferability and useability for real time data.

-$$Corrected = a PM{2.5} + b \tag{2}$$
+$$175 \quad Corrected = a PM{2.5} + b \tag{2}$$

-175
+Corrected =

-$$Corrected = PM{2.5} < x: a PM{2.5} + b; x \le PM{2.5} < x_2: c PM{2.5} + d \dots$$
+$$PM{2.5} < x$$

-(3)
+: $a PM{2.5} + b$; $x \le PM{2.5} < x_2$: $ca PM{2.5} + db \dots$

-$$Corrected = a PM{2.5} + b PM{2.5}^2 + c$$ (4)
+$$Corrected = a PM{2.5} + b PM{2.5}^2 + c \tag{4}$$

-$$Corrected = \frac{PM{2.5}}{1 + k/(100/RH - 1)} \tag{5}$$
+$$Corrected = \frac{PM{2.5}}{1 + k / (100/RH - 1)} \tag{5}$$